Introduction

 While the garden has some uneven paths, there are accessible areas and pathways that accommodate visitors with disabilities.

-Can I clearly see the Taj Mahal from Mehtab Bagh?
+Can I see the Taj Mahal from Mehtab Bagh?

 Absolutely!
 Mehtab Bagh offers one of the best views of the Taj Mahal, especially during sunrise, sunset, and moonlit nights.